Fire Department

 Staffing

-Currently The Chetwynd Volunteer Fire Department(CVFD) consists of 30 active volunteers and a fulltime Fire Chief.
-The CVFD is always looking for Volunteers.
-To apply you must be 19 years of age, have a current minimum class 5 driver’s license and must obtain a class 1 or 3 driver license, be in good physical condition and live within the Fire Protection area of Chetwynd.
-For more information please contact the Fire Chief.
+The CFD is always looking for Volunteers.
+To apply you must be 19 years of age, have a current class 5 driver's license, be willing to obtain a class 3 drivers license, be in good physical condition, and live within the Fire Protection area of Chetwynd.
+For more information please contact Fire Chief Dan Golob or Deputy Fire Chief Jessy Horsfield.

 Fire Chief/Emergency Coordinator